DrCatHicks/tailscale_talk/CITATIONS.md

 Heander, L., Söderberg, E., & Rydenfält, C. (2025, June).
 Support, not automation: Towards AI-supported code review for code quality and beyond.
 In Proceedings of the 33rd ACM International Conference on the Foundations of Software Engineering (pp. 591-595).

+Hamedani, M. G., Markus, H. R., Hetey, R. C., & Eberhardt, J. L. (2024).
+We built this culture (so we can change it): Seven principles for intentional culture change.
+American Psychologist, 79(3), 384.

 Hicks, C. M. (2023, June 9).
 “It’s Like Coding in the Dark”: The need for learning cultures within coding teams. https://doi.org/10.31234/osf.io/nz8m3

 Hicks, C. M., & Hevesi, A. (2024, November 21).
 A cumulative culture theory for developer problem-solving. https://doi.org/10.31234/osf.io/tfjyw